fbaube/trellous/menifasto.md

 ├── menifasto.md
 ```

-A multitree is a variation on this and has certain advantages.
+A **Multitree** is a variation on this that has certain
+additional features and advantages.

 Furthermore, when you want to represent multiple references
 to some item, or (to be more specific) content reuse (the